mvysny/ev-fi/_posts/2019-12-1-charging-network-in-baltics.md

 # Lithuania

-According to PlugShare and [this reddit thread](https://www.reddit.com/r/lithuania/comments/bqwn5f/electric_vehicle_charging/) there are state-owned and State Roads Directorate-operated chargers which are free to use, so it's preferable to use those.
+According to PlugShare and [this reddit thread](https://www.reddit.com/r/lithuania/comments/bqwn5f/electric_vehicle_charging/) there are state-owned and State Roads Directorate-operated chargers (LAKD) which are free to use, so it's preferable to use those.

 Alternatively there are paid chargers run by Renerga; the one in Klaipeda I found